 Once installed, ROCKWOOL Timber Frame Slab, will hold its shape, ensuring that the insulation always performs to specification for the lifetime of the home.
 This product range is also lightweight, making it more efficient to transport and easier to handle on-site.

 The range is both water repellent and vapour permeable.
 This helps properties to breathe and counters moisture uptake issues.
-Using ROCKWOOL Timber Frame Slab reduces the risk of condensation and mould, by allowing any trapped moisture to escape potential avoiding any damage to the fabric of the property.
+Using ROCKWOOL Timber Frame Slab reduces the risk of condensation and mould, by allowing any trapped moisture to escape potentially avoiding any damage to the fabric of the property.

 1) Annual Timber Trends Report, STA, 2017: